-Coppice restoration project commences, boosting biodiversity and engaging communities
+Coppice restoration, boosting biodiversity and engaging communities

 Earth Trust is excited to announce the launch of an inspiring project to restore a neglected coppice coupe at Little Wittenham Wood, transforming it into a thriving, species-rich habitat.
 Supported by the Trust for Oxfordshire’s Environment (TOE) with funding from South Oxfordshire District Council’s Community Infrastructure Levy, this project aims to enhance biodiversity while connecting people with the power of sustainable woodland management and traditional crafts.